getcarina/getcarina.com/_tutorials/012-servicenet.md

     10.176.225.205
     ```

-    The output of this command is the internal IP address of the segment where you want to run a Redis container exposed only on ServiceNet.
-For example, `10.176.225.205`.There's more information on the `racknet/ip` Docker utility image in the [Discover PublicNet and ServiceNet IP addresses](#discover-publicnet-and-servicenet-ip-addresses) section.
+    The output of this command is the internal IP address of the segment on which you want to run a Redis container exposed only on ServiceNet.
+For example, `10.176.225.205`.
+For more information about the `racknet/ip` Docker utility image, see the [Discover PublicNet and ServiceNet IP addresses](#discover-publicnet-and-servicenet-ip-addresses) section.

-1. Run a Redis container exposed only on ServiceNet
+1. Run a Redis container that is exposed only on ServiceNet

     ```bash
     $ docker run --detach \